sine2pi/constrained-decoder/README.md

 class ConstrainedWhisperDecoder:
     """
-    A decoder that constrains Whisper's predictions to match words from a reference text using word-level timestamps for alignment.
+    A decoder that constrains an asr model (in this example Whispers) predictions to match words from a reference text using word-level timestamps for alignment.
     """